thycotic/privman-docs/install/agent-inst-win-bundle.md

 1. Go to [Agent Downloads](http://thycotic.force.com/support/s/article/Software-Download) and download the __Bundled Agent Installer (Windows)__.
 1. Run the Thycotic Bundled Installer on the computer you want to manage.
-1. During the setup process, enter the base URL and the [Install Code](https://thycotic.force.com/support/s/article/PM-Agent-Install-Codes) when prompted. *Note: The Install Code field can be left blank when using versions lower than 10.5 *
+1. During the setup process, enter the Privilege Manager Server URL (or AZ Service Bus Queue URL) and the [Install Code](https://thycotic.force.com/support/s/article/PM-Agent-Install-Codes) when prompted. *Note: The Install Code field can be left blank when using versions lower than 10.5 *

    ![](images/bundle/8ee280b41476e06c33e2970d6eaca468.png)
    To install Thycotic agents __on multiple machines__, we recommend the following: